 The next Gateway application deadline is January 31, 2020.
-Check back in the fall of 2019 for new guidelines.
+Check back on November 20, 2019 for new guidelines.
 The description below is for general information purposes.

 The Gateway program provides unrestricted operating support to organizations and programs with public cultural programming that benefits Massachusetts residents.
 If your organization receives a Portfolio grant, you are not eligible for this program.
 You may submit applications to both the Gateway and Projects in the same year, but could only receive one grant.
 Applications for each program are reviewed independently.